Lucrumae/Fresh-Tomato-Theme/README.md

 >If the theme hasn't changed, try going to "administration → admin access" and clicking save without changing anything.
 ---
+Didn't work?
+Then try rebooting and make sure your browser cache has been cleared.
+---

 ## 🎬 How to Add a Custom MP4 Background